rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_remote_admin/README.md

 ### Getting the Domain Route information

-If you want to see the configuration of a specific Domain Route, Just execute the Requester application located in the build directory using the following
+If you want to see the configuration of a specific Domain Route, just execute the Requester application located in the build directory using the following
 command: